Using dedicated IP addresses with Amazon Pinpoint - Amazon Pinpoint

 Volume of outbound email

-In some cases, you may be able to use dedicated IP addresses if you don't send large volumes of email.
-For example, dedicated IP addresses may work well if you send to a small, well-defined group of recipients whose mail servers accept or reject email using a list of specific IP addresses, rather than IP address reputation.
+In some cases, you might be able to use dedicated IP addresses if you don't send large volumes of email.
+For example, dedicated IP addresses might work well if you send to a small, well-defined group of recipients whose mail servers accept or reject email using a list of specific IP addresses, rather than IP address reputation.

 Additional costs